metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 }
 ```

 If available, the linked data model associated with a resource can be retrieved and inspected from the URL provided in the `Link rel="ldp:constrainedBy"`HTTP response header.
-The information provided by the associated model could be used, for instance, to optimize or dynamically build user interfaces or to automaticaly provide client-side validation on data forms, like done in the default [linked data navigator](https://demo.metreeca.com/products/) of the platform.
+The information provided by the associated model could be used, for instance, to optimize or dynamically build user interfaces or to automaticaly provide client-side validation on data forms.

-<p class="note">The linked data navigator is still a work in progress: more to come as dynamic editing forms are improved and advanced <a href="../search-and-analysis/">search and analysis</a> features like faceted filtering and infographics are integrated in the tool.</p>

 ## RDF Collections

-RDF resource collections managed by the underlying graph storage are exposed by the Metreeca REST API engine as [Linked Data Platform (LDP) Containers](https://www.w3.org/TR/ldp/#ldpc).
+RDF resource collections managed by the underlying graph storage are exposed by the Metreeca/Link REST API engine as [Linked Data Platform (LDP) Basic Containers](https://www.w3.org/TR/ldp/#ldpc).

 To retrieve the RDF description of a published collections, as specified by the associated data model, perform a `GET` operation on the URL identifying the collection.